-Some suggested routes I have listed a few routes that I composed for the cycle store I work at in Redhill, (prior to the Covid Pandemic we offered hire bikes); as such most routes start from there.
-I have still left the page open as in reality Redhill is an excellent starting point for a ride around the "Surrey Hills area of outstanding natural beauty".
-There is ample parking in town, most use Gloucester Road Car Park.
-RH1 1BS (click for tariff) as there is no height restriction for those who have bikes on their car roof; in addition there are plenty of quiet side roads you can use if preferred.
+I have listed a few routes that I composed for the cycle store I work at in Redhill, (prior to the Covid Pandemic we offered hire bikes); as such most routes start from there.
+I have kept the page 'live' as in reality Redhill is an excellent starting point for a ride around the "Surrey Hills area of outstanding natural beauty".
+Redhill train Station has a quick connection from London and for those driving it's only an 8 minute drive from junction 8 of the M25 to Gloucester Road Car Park.
+RH1 1BS (click for tariff), there are many alternatives but that car park has no height restriction for those who have bikes on their car roof; in addition there are plenty of quiet side roads you can use if preferred.
 Many of the routes include Box Hill; crowned the most popular cycling hill climb in the world; at least it is according Strava!
 Each route can be downloaded onto a GPS device.
-I use the free versions of all route planning software and where possible I have listed popular choices, Strava, Garmin Connect and Ridewithgps, regarding the latter in 2024 some features have evolved into their paid for service; as such I now prefer Alltrails.
+I use the free versions of all route planning software and where possible I have listed popular choices, Strava, Garmin Connect and Ridewithgps, regarding the latter in 2025 some features have evolved into their paid for service; as such I now prefer Alltrails.
 For those who want to follow the route for free on their a smartphone the GPX Viewer app is popular and has a 'free option'.
 Click on the GPS link to each route, Export the 'GPX file', email and download it to your phone and when you try to open it there should be a prompt to open in GPX Viewer.

 Please Note all routes are intended as suggestions only, when following any course, on any gps device there are quirks and anomalies that can occur, so always have a good idea where you are going!
 Yes I have created these routes over roads I have ridden many times before, but I have not ridden each again just to see if the course works when uploaded onto a gps device!
 In fairness even I had there will probably be occasions where the course will not upload to your device exactly as created.
 I suggest you always have a paper back up; perhaps zoom in to the course via the links below, do a screen shot then print off section of the course you are not sure of.

 At the risk of stating the obvious never blindly follow a course, it may navigate you the wrong way around a mini roundabout, take you the wrong side of a bollard, or as is commonplace on a straight road for no reason what so ever it may take you twenty yards up a side road then back again!
 That said like most modern tech' when it works it is indeed fabulous, but when it doesn't a GPS is just as likely to drive you round the bend instead of navigating you around it!
-At all times you are responsible for your own safety; if the route looks like you are about to ride off a cliff then don't follow it; you will hurt yourself,
+At all times you are responsible for your own safety; if the route looks like you are about to ride off a cliff then it would be a good idea to ignore it.

 Starting with the shortest and then gradually increasing in distance the routes are as follows: